Tax credits and benefits

 Introduction to tax credits and benefits

-On our main LITRG website we provide information about tax credits and benefits aimed at helping you navigate the often complicated system of support available, with links to more detailed guidance.
+Below, we have included links to our main LITRG website where we provide information about tax credits and benefits aimed at helping you navigate the often complicated system of support available and some additional links to more detailed guidance.

 - What are tax credits?